-Many lodges also offer child-friendly activities, such as bush walks and animal tracking, to keep the whole family engaged and entertained.
+Many lodges also offer child-friendly activities, such as bush walks, Kenya safaris, and animal tracking, to keep the whole family engaged and entertained.

 Australia is a diverse country that offers a wide range of wildlife experiences for families.
 The Great Barrier Reef is a popular destination for families looking to explore the underwater world, while the Outback offers opportunities to see kangaroos, wallabies, and other iconic Australian animals.

 Families can also visit national parks such as Kakadu and Daintree to see crocodiles, koalas, and other native wildlife.

 Alaska is a great destination for families looking to experience wildlife in a more rugged setting.
 Families can go on guided tours to see bears, whales, and other marine wildlife, or they can explore national parks such as Denali to see moose, caribou, and other Alaskan wildlife.